About the Scholarship

 - Two Reference Letters.

-Click here to apply online or submit your application package by mail to: Sheila Finlayson, Esq., Corporate Secretary, Washington Suburban Sanitary Commission, 14501 Sweitzer Lane, Laurel, MD 20707.
-Mailed applications must be postmarked by May 30, 2014.
+Online application will open on March 8, 2021.
+You may also submit your application package by U.S. mail to: Julianne Montes de Oca, Corporate Secretary, Washington Suburban Sanitary Commission, 14501 Sweitzer Lane, Laurel, MD 20707.
+Mailed applications must be postmarked by Thursday, April 15, 2021.
+For mailed applications, please submit video on a flash drive.